About

 There are two types of TGCT: localized/nodular and diffuse.
 Localized/nodular TGCT tends to be smaller tumors inside of the joint, while diffuse TGCT tumors are larger, without distinct boundaries.

-Your experience may be different from other patients, depending on your unique TGCT and tumor location.
+Your experience may be different from other patients depending on your type of TGCT and tumor location.

 More common